GlacioHack/xdem/README.md

 **xDEM** is an open source project to develop a core Python package for the analysis of digital elevation models (DEMs).

-It aims at **providing robust and modular tools for the most common analyses needed with DEMs**, including the specific geospatial tools necessary for working with DEMs, as well as a wide range of methods from published, peer-reviewed studies for more advanced analysis.
+It aims at **providing modular and robust tools for the most common analyses needed with DEMs**, including both geospatial operations specific to DEMs and a wide range of 3D alignment and correction methods from published, peer-reviewed studies.
-The core manipulation of DEMs (e.g., vertical alignment, terrain analysis) are conveniently centered around `DEM` and `dDEM` classes (that, notably, re-implements all tools of [gdalDEM](https://gdal.org/programs/gdaldem.html)).
-More complex pipelines (e.g., 3D rigid coregistration, bias corrections, filtering) are built around modular `Coreg`, `BiasCorr` and `Filter` classes that easily interface between themselves.
+The core manipulation of DEMs (e.g., vertical alignment, terrain analysis) are **conveniently centered around `DEM` and `dDEM` classes** (that, notably, re-implements all tools of [gdalDEM](https://gdal.org/programs/gdaldem.html)).
+More complex pipelines (e.g., 3D rigid coregistration, bias corrections, filtering) are **built around modular `Coreg`, `BiasCorr` and `Filter` classes that easily interface between themselves**.
 Finally, xDEM includes advanced uncertainty analysis tools based on spatial statistics of the [SciKit-GStat package](https://scikit-gstat.readthedocs.io/en/latest/).

 Additionally, xDEM inherits many convenient functionalities from [GeoUtils](https://github.com/GlacioHack/geoutils) such as